Nathan Aune

-Nathan Aune (born October 27, 1996) is an American soccer player who last played for the Richmond Kickers in the USL League One.
+Nathan Aune (born October 27, 1996) is an American soccer player.

 Career

 College and amateur

 Aune spent his entire college soccer career at Seattle University between 2015 and 2018.
 He made a total of 65 appearances for the Redhawks and tallied 4 goals and 1 assist.

 He also played in the Premier Development League for the Washington Crossfire and Seattle Sounders FC U-23.

 Professional

 On January 14, 2019, Aune was selected 50th overall in the 2019 MLS SuperDraft by San Jose Earthquakes.

 On March 21, 2019, Aune joined San Jose's USL Championship affiliate side Reno 1868.

 In January 2020, Aune was announced as part of USL League One club Union Omaha's first-ever batch of signed players.
 He was released by Omaha following their 2020 season.

 Aune joined USL League One side Richmond Kickers on February 18, 2021.

 On 1 December 2024, Aune left the club when his contract expired.